 Give it Visual Appeal

-And visual appeal is vital—your resume needs to stand out from the crowd.
+And the visual appeal is vital—your resume needs to stand out from the crowd.
 There are some position openings that have over 1000 applicants.
 Look at your resume —would it pique the interest of the reader, does it make you say wow?
 If not, you will be excluded from the invitation to interview for the position.

-Many times, if you don’t update you resume regularly and hastily revise it before a job fair, you can overlook your contact information.
+Many times, if you don’t update your resume regularly and hastily revise it before a job fair, you can overlook your contact information.
 Make sure your resume includes your current and accurate contact information, including address, phone number, and email address.
 You don’t want to miss out on an opportunity because an employer can’t get ahold of you.
 Triple check your contact details for accuracy.